Chandni97/Monster-Battle/README.md

 1. Login to the Vuforia account
 1. Navigate to License Manager and create a new development key.
 You will use this key later on to develop the application
 1. To activate Vuforia in your unity project, access the player settings from Edit > Project Settings, then select the Player category, and select the tab for the mobile device you are building to.
 Under the XR Settings panel, enable the Vuforia Augmented Reality Support property.
-1. Navigate to Target Manager and create a new database for unity editor.
+1. Navigate to Target Manager on Vuforia and create a new database for unity editor.
 1. Click on the database created.
 1. Click on Add Target.
 Set the type to single image, select the image from the folder you downloaded from box, set the width, name and click add.
-1. Click on Download Database and you will import the downloaded package later on.
+1. Select the Click on Download Database and you will import the downloaded package later on.

 ### Create the speech to text service
 1. Login to the IBM cloud account